 Fat pad impingement symptoms include tenderness around the bottom and under the kneecap.
 Patients may have a history of being able to over straighten the knee, called knee hyperextension or genu recurvatum.
-In some cases the bottom of the kneecap may be tilted outwards due to swelling underneath.
-A therapist or trainer will perform Hoffas test to help diagnose the injury.
+In some cases, the bottom of the kneecap may be tilted outwards due to swelling underneath.
+A therapist or trainer will perform Hoffa's test to help diagnose the injury.

 With the patient in lying with their knee bent, the examiner presses both thumbs along either side of the patellar tendon, just below the patella.

-The infrapatella fat pad (sometimes known as Hoffa's pad) is a soft tissue that lies beneath the patella (kneecap) separating it from the femoral condyle (end of the thigh bone).
+The infrapatellar fat pad (sometimes known as Hoffa's pad) is a soft tissue that lies beneath the patella (kneecap) separating it from the femoral condyle (end of the thigh bone).

 In the case of a forceful direct impact to the kneecap, the fat pad can become impinged (pinched) between the femoral condyle and the patella.
 As the fat pad is one of the most sensitive structures in the knee, this injury is known to be extremely painful.
-This condition is normally long-standing as it is aggravated by extension (straightening) of the knee joint.
+This condition is normally long-standing as it is aggravated by extension or straightening of the knee joint.
 Hence the fat pad comes under constant irritation and may become significantly inflamed.

 Treatment of this condition is normally by conservative methods as opposed to through surgery.
 Rest and avoiding aggravating activities.
 Apply Ice or cold therapy to reduce pain and inflammation.
 Ice can be applied for 10 minutes every hour initially reducing as symptoms improve.
 Do not apply ice or cold packs directly to the skin as it may cause ice burns but wrap in a wet tea towel.